bking2415/portfolio/README.md

+# Brandon I. King Portfolio

+This site will give you insight on some of the current and part projects that I have worked on throughout my self development as a programmer.

+**Sections are listed below:**
+1. About Me
+2. Example Data Science Projects
+3. Current Research
+4. Side Coding Projects
+5. Personal Info

+## About Me

+Brief description of myself and things I am passionate about

+## Example Data Science Projects

+List and links and curent and previous Data Science Projects

+## Current Research

+Brief description of my current research and paper description

+## Side Coding Projects

+Coding projects I like to do on my spare time

+## Personal Info

+Brief description of my achievements skills and photos of sample projects

-## Welcome to GitHub Pages
+## GitHub Pages

-You can use the [editor on GitHub](https://github.com/bking2415/brandoniking.github.io/edit/master/index.html) to maintain and preview the content for your website in Markdown files.
+This link can use the [editor on GitHub](https://github.com/bking2415/brandoniking.github.io/edit/master/index.html) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever you commit to this repository, GitHub Pages will run a sample theme from [HTML5 UP Templates](https://html5up.net) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+### Markdown Tips

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for